WHNS

 WHNS (channel 21), branded Fox Carolina, is a television station licensed to Greenville, South Carolina, United States, serving as the Fox affiliate for Upstate South Carolina and Western North Carolina.
-It is owned by Gray Media alongside Hendersonville, North Carolina–licensed low-power Telemundo affiliate WDKT-LD (channel 31).
-The two stations share studios on Interstate Court (just northwest of Interstate 85) in Greenville; WHNS' transmitter is located atop Slick Rock Mountain in Transylvania County, North Carolina (5 mi southeast of Brevard).
+It is owned by Gray Media and has studios on Interstate Court (just northwest of Interstate 85) in Greenville; its transmitter is located atop Slick Rock Mountain in Transylvania County, North Carolina (5 mi southeast of Brevard).

+Though the broadcast license on which this station operates dates to 1953, its modern on-air history begins April 1, 1984.
+What had been WANC-TV in Asheville, North Carolina, which had been broadcasting a limited amount of Christian programming, was bought by Pappas Telecasting and, after several regulatory delays, became the area's first full-market independent station.
+Though the city of license was Asheville until 2003, the station has always been based in South Carolina.
+It became a Fox affiliate in 1988.

+After debuting its first local newscast in 1996, WHNS established its own news department in 1999 under Meredith Corporation ownership.
+Starting with a 10 p.m. newscast, WHNS grew to produce morning, early and late evening newscasts.
+Gray acquired WHNS as part of its purchase of Meredith's broadcasting portfolio in 2021.

 History

 Channel 21 license prior to 1979

 WHNS operates on the oldest active television station license in the market, though the connection is indirect.
 WISE-TV launched in Asheville, North Carolina, on August 2, 1953.
 Broadcasting on channel 62, it was a primary NBC affiliate which also carried programs from ABC, CBS, and DuMont.
 ABC and DuMont moved to WLOS (channel 13) when that station signed on in September 1954.
 In 1967, the station changed its call letters to WANC-TV; the next year, it dropped its remaining NBC programming as its ownership brought a cable system to Asheville.
-WANC-TV moved from channel 62 to 21 in 1971, airing a limited amount of Christian television programming throughout the 1970s by simulcasting WGGS-TV in Greenville.
+WANC-TV moved from channel 62 to 21 in 1971, airing a limited amount of Christian television programming throughout the 1970s by simulcasting WGGS-TV in Greenville, South Carolina.
 The owner of WANC-TV, Thoms Broadcasting, reached a deal to sell WANC-TV to the owners of WGGS-TV in 1977; the Federal Communications Commission (FCC) forced the deal's demise in January 1979, saying that, as WGGS-TV could move to a transmitter site from which it could also serve Asheville, the ownership of two stations would be a wasteful use of spectrum.